l7mp/learning-go/99-labs/03-splitdim/README.md

 ## Basics

-SplitDim helps housemates, trips, friends, and family members maintain their internal money transfers and keep track of who owns who.
+SplitDim helps housemates, friends, and family members maintain their internal money transfers and keep track of who owns who.
 Imagine you are at a trip with your friends, you invite one of your friends for a coffee, they pay the taxi fee for the entire group, and then someone else from the group pays your train ticket.
 After a while, it becomes practically impossible to remember all mutual payments and clear the debts.

 Enter SplitDim, a simple web app that allows friends to register their transfers (e.g., "Joe paid Alice's coffee for 5 USD", and then "Alice paid Joe's train ticket for 3 USD") and see (1) the current balance of each registered user (how much debt or credit they have) and (2) the minimal list of mutual money transfers that would allow them the clear all debts ("Alice would need to pay Joe 2 USD to clear the debt").